systems-engineering/slate/source/includes/_consumer_api.md

 ## Create external

-Create a single Object Occurrence.
+Create a single, external Object Occurrence.

+External Object Occurrences represent external systems which this design depends on, such as GPS or the power grid.

 ### Request